Palestinian parties agree to form unity government

 After the government is formed, the Palestinians would set up a national council, which would include Palestinians in exile, and hold elections.

-"Today the conditions for (such an initiative) are better than ever," said Al Ahmad.
+“Today the conditions for [such an initiative] are better than ever,” said Ahmad.

 The non-official talks in Moscow began on Sunday under Russian auspices with the goal of restoring “the unity of the Palestinian people.”
 Representatives came from Fatah, Hamas, Islamic Jihad and other factions.

-Abbas's secular party Fatah and Hamas have been at loggerheads since the latter seized Gaza in a near civil war in 2007.
+Abbas’s secular party Fatah and the Islamist Hamas have been at loggerheads since the latter seized Gaza in a near civil war in 2007.

 The last time the Palestinians staged elections in which both Hamas and Fatah took part was in 2006.

-Al Ahmad and Moussa Abu Marzouk of Hamas spoke derisively of the Quartet — the United States, Russia, the EU and UN — in its years-long effort to end the Israeli-Palestinian conflict.
+Ahmad and Mousa Abu Marzouq of Hamas spoke derisively of the Quartet — the United States, Russia, the EU and UN — in its years-long effort to end the Israeli-Palestinian conflict.

-"The Quartet’s work completely failed.
-It was unable to advance the decisions taken by the international community, including (UN) resolutions," said Al Ahmad.
+“The Quartet’s work completely failed.
+It was unable to advance the decisions taken by the international community, including [UN] resolutions,” said Ahmad.

 “It is imperative to find a new working mechanism for the Israeli-Palestinian conflict,” he said.

-Abu Marzouk, a senior Hamas official, said he no longer wanted to work with the Quartet but instead with countries and organisations on an individual basis.
+Abu Marzouq, a senior Hamas official, said he no longer wanted to work with the Quartet but instead with countries and organisations on an individual basis.

 “Russia can play a substantial role” in the region, he said.